DivS-15/camera_intelligent_autozoom_gsoc23/README.md

 ## Screenshots

-_Camera zooms to the chair because it has the highest probabilty of being in the foreground.
-Then it zooms to the laptop because camera is moved_
+_Camera zooms to the chair because it has the highest probabilty (>= 60%) of being in the foreground.
+Then it zooms to the laptop since the camera is moved_

 ![](https://github.com/DivS-15/camera_intelligent_autozoom_gsoc23/blob/master/gsoc23_1.gif)